-Considering the size of Liechtenstein ( square miles), the 10-minute drive up to Vaduz Castle is very long, to say nothing of the additional 10 minutes it takes to walk down to the castle from the parking area.
+Considering the size of Liechtenstein (less than 62 square miles), the 10-minute drive up to Vaduz Castle is very long, to say nothing of the additional 10 minutes it takes to walk down to the castle from the parking area.
 Indeed, 20 minutes isn't a lot of time to spend, but it is a lot of time to waste: Make sure to time your visit right, or you might not be able to enter Vaduz Castle.

 Seeing sights in the rest of the city/state/country exposes you to similar opportunities for disappointment, from a tourist perspective anyway, with little more to offer than a small menagerie of museums (including Liechtenstein National Museum and the Liechtenstein Museum of Modern Art, among a few others), a church and a pedestrian street where certain cars seem to drive as they please – watch out.

 Nature-wise, there's not much within the tiny territory of Liechtenstein country that isn't populated, although the view from Vaduz Castle is rather scenic.

 If you have mountaineering equipment (or, more importantly, skills) you could technically scale some of the peaks the rise behind Vaduz's city center, although the Alpine scenery and activities within Switzerland-proper are superior no matter which way you look at it.

 Being in Liechtenstein might be disappointing or even downright boring, but the country seems a bit more interesting (or, at least, strange) when you understand a few things about.